stb5585/Dungeon-Crawl/README.md

 - actions.py
     - Defines the various user-inputted actions, including hotkeys
 - character.py
-    - Main file for controlling the playable character, including all actions/interactions with the world
+    - Main file for controlling the all characters, players, enemies, and companions
 - classes.py
     - File that controls the classes available for new characters to choose from; includes function that checks whether an item can be equipped by a player's class
 - combat.py
     - Controls the combat system between the player and enemy
+- companions.py
+    - File that defines class companions (currently only Warlock familiars)
 - enemies.py
     - Main file for controlling enemies, including the statistics and unique aspects of each enemy
 - game.py